 - Working at a AT position at any time outside the authorized AT period (even for 1 day!) is a violation of F-1 status and your immigration record will be terminated.
 You may be required to leave the U.S. and your future employment eligibility and academic program may be impacted.

 Volunteering and Unpaid Internships

-You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities or unpaid internships.
+You are not required to obtain work authorization to engage in bona fide (legitimate) volunteer activities .
 However, if possible, we recommend that you apply for AT if you are engaging in an unpaid internship.
 Please see our page on Volunteering and Unpaid Internships for more information.